Bloom-Build-Week-African-Marketplace-1/front-end/african-marketplace/README.md

 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Unit 2

-# To begin building a component

-make sure you are on the main branch for the first pull. it's okay if this doesn't "do anything".
- - $ git branch// make sure you're working on main

- - $ git pull origin main // make sure your local main branch is up to date

- - $ git checkout -b <the name of the component you are working on & your first name>
-  --- example: - $ git checkout -b login-form-phil

-// now you are working on your own branch

-# When you want to submit your changes
- - $ git add .
- - $ git commit -m "< describe last change made >

-Navigate to main
- - $ git checkout main

-Pull the latest main
-- $ git pull origin main

-Navigate to branch to make sure it's got the most up to date changes from main
- - $ git checkout < your branch name>
- - $ git merge main

-Make sure your component still works
-Push to your branch
- - $ git push origin < your branch name>

- Submit a pull request to main on GitHub.com